rlaemmel/mysite/README.md

 * Add "mysite/templates/polls/detail.html".
 * Add "mysite/templates/polls/results.html".

+Steps for creating the RESTful API are left out here.

 ## Customize base-site template

 These steps are optional.
 (They show additional means of customization.)